OpenLMIS/openlmis-ref-distro/reporting/README.md

 The ETL process conducted via NiFi requires a user which has all permissions.
 It should not be a simple admin, because sometime it doesn't has all permissions (eg. for requisitions)

-The simplest way to creat that user is using the https://github.com/OpenLMIS/openlmis-refdata-seed tool.
+The simplest way to create that user is using the https://github.com/OpenLMIS/openlmis-refdata-seed tool.

 Note: Created user must have an email address.